insideMan15/Textbook-of-Operating-System-Concepts-/ch5/exercise.md

 - Giving higher-priority more lottery tickets.

 **5.14 Most scheduling algorithms maintain a run queue,which lists processes eligible to run on a processor.
 On multicore systems, there are two general options: (1) each processing core has its own run queue, or (2) a single run queue is shared by all processing cores.
 What are the advantages and disadvantages of each of these approaches?**
+- (1)
+  - advantages: less race conditions for differenct processes
+  - disadvantages: reducing the total cpu utlization ratio
+- (2)
+  - advantages: improving the total cpu utlization (if a processor high load, the scheduler could assign jobs to other cores
+  - disadvantages: race condition

+**5.15 Consider the exponential average formula used to predict the length of the next CPU burst.
+What are the implications of assigning the following values to the parameters used by the algorithm?
+<br>a. α = 0 and τ0 = 100 milliseconds
+<br>b. α = 0.99 and τ0 = 10 milliseconds**